Skip to Content

 US Route 101 is one of the most breathtaking roads in America. it winds along 363 miles of the Oregon coast and is ideal for a road trip with kids.

-Traveling between the mouth of the Columbia River and the old-growth redwoods of Northern California, we encountered charming costal towns about every 30 miles along the drive.
+Traveling between the mouth of the Columbia River and the old-growth redwoods of Northern California, we encountered charming costal towns and enticing beaches about every 30 miles along the Oregon coast road.

-Tip: A local historian recently explained to me this is the approximate distance a horse could travel in a day.
+This isn’t just happenstance.
+A local historian explained to me this is the approximate distance a horse could travel in a day.

 Some towns, like Cannon Beach, are well known for romantic vacations.
 And of course, Tillamook draws busloads of hungry tourists in search of ice cream and cheese.

-Rockaway Beach is an excellent place to fly a kite.
+Rockaway Beach is an excellent place to fly a kite, so keep a couple in the back of the car.
 Near constant winds and a wide, sandy beach are a perfect combination and likely on any random sunny afternoon.

-The area leans toward inexpensive motels and RV Parks.
-For something a bit better, try the Rockaway Beach Resort.
+A Rockaway Beach Hotel: The area leans toward inexpensive motels and RV Parks.
+For a full-service hotel, book the Rockaway Beach Resort.
 It has large family-friendly rooms with kitchenettes and sitting areas, an indoor pool and whirlpool and a beach-front setting.

 2 Central Coast Stops